Unsafe work practices

 Following the lodgement of a claim, a case manager will review it to determine what treatment and/or services are available to the worker.
 Under workers compensation legislation, a 'worker' has a specific definition that is different to the way we use the term in everyday conversation.

-In the event that you are on Workers Compensation for a period of time, please contact your Training Services NSW office to discuss the possibility of suspending your apprenticeship/traineeship to assist you complete your training when you return to work.
+In the event that you are on Workers Compensation for a period of time, please contact your Training Services office to discuss the possibility of suspending your apprenticeship/traineeship to assist you complete your training when you return to work.
 This will ensure your training contract does not expire while you are off work.

 Who can help?